 The Truce Today

-Despite the plentiful supply of official and personal contemporary documentation that exists relating to the Christmas Truce, there is no definitive evidence to substantiate claims that an organised match, with scores recorded, took place between British and German troops.
-Instead, it is more likely that chaotic kickabouts developed in a number of areas, usually with dozens of participants and no obvious rules.
-There is proof that attempts were made to stage formal games, however, these were all seemingly scuppered before they could be staged.
+Despite the plethora of official and personal contemporary documentation that exists relating to the Christmas Truce, there is no definitive evidence to substantiate claims that an organised game of football, with scores recorded, ever took place between British and German troops.
+Instead, it seems more likely that chaotic kickabouts developed in a number of areas, usually with dozens of participants and no obvious rules.
+There is evidence to suggest attempts were made to stage formal games, however, these ultimately came to naught.

 While it seems clear football did feature in some loose form or another during the Christmas Truce, its importance has become vastly overstated with modern sentimentality undoubtedly helping to perpetuate the myth.
 Unfortunately, we find this often detracts attention away from the remarkable events that we know did occur on that day in December 1914.